Adds variable labels and value labels to a data frame based on a metadata

 dictionary.
 This is particularly useful for preparing datasets for use with

-or for exporting to formats like SPSS or Stata.
+packages like haven or for exporting to formats like SPSS or Stata.

 Arguments